avichapman/lora/README.md

 This is optimised to use a density map created by a modified version of CSRNet.
 This verison of CSRNet is trained with a target that is create by convolving all truth location annotations with a Gaussian kernel.
 This allows LORA to work out the locations that, when convolved, would generate a similar density map.

+LORA can be found in lora.py.
 LORA can be run using run_lora.py.
+The dataset with was used for both the retraining of the CSRNet and running LORA can be created uing make_dataset.py.

 # How LORA Works